Experienced Colorado Assault & Battery Charge Defense Lawyer

 My number one job as your assault & battery defense lawyer is to defend you against the charges made by your accuser.
 This process starts the moment you contact me and accept my offer to represent you.
 First, I will determine if the district attorney has enough evidence to support the charges against you and ultimately obtain a conviction.
 I will also make sure that the evidence was not gathered illegally and that none of your rights were infringed upon in the process of the investigation.

 Many times, the case can be dismissed due to evidentiary defects, or a deal can be struck between the prosecutor and the accused.
 The decision to take your case before a jury is one we will make together after we have thoroughly analyzed the evidence.
 If you choose to make a deal, I will make sure you are aware of the long-term consequences of any plea agreement before you accept one.

-Contact a Domestic Abuse Defense Lawyer Today
+Contact a Colorado Assault & Battery Defense Lawyer Today

 I serve clients all across Western Colorado.
 If you or a loved one has been charged with an assault crime, do not hesitate to contact Mark S. Rubinstein, P.C., online or by telephone at 970-704-0888 or 1-855-704-0888 toll-free.
-I am dedicated to providing my clients with outstanding customer service experience.
+I am dedicated to providing my clients with an outstanding customer service experience.
 That means prompt responses to e-mail and voice messages as well as experienced, effective representation.